Sharon Dyall

 Sharon Birgitta Dyall (born 28 December 1962) is a Swedish singer, actress and voice actress.
 She became famous in the late 1980s when she acted in the SVT TV series Varuhuset.
 She has since become known as a singer of soul and jazz music and as a musical performer.
-She has appeared in many theatre productions including West Side Story (Chinateatern, 1989), A Chorus Line (Riksteatern, 1996), Nine (Malmö Opera, 2002) and Chicago (Stockholms Stadsteater, 2014, 2015).
+She has appeared in many theatre productions including West Side Story (Chinateatern, 1989), A Chorus Line (National Swedish Touring Theatre, 1996), Nine (Malmö Opera, 2002) and Chicago (Stockholm City Theatre, 2014, 2015).

 Aside from being active on stage and within the field of dubbing, Dyall also holds a degree in Logonomy, Aesthetic Voice and Speech Pedagogy (University College of Music Education) teaching in Voice and Artistic Performance Development.

 Early life

 Dyall was born in Sweden but grew up in London and Barbados.
 Her father was the jazz musician Colin Dyall.
 She learned how to play the piano and began dancing at the age of six.
 When the family moved to Sweden in the 1970s, she joined her father on tour as a backup singer.
 Her brother, Karl Dyall, is a Swedish dancer, singer and actor.